jamulussoftware/jamuluswebsite/wiki/en/en-Client-Troubleshooting.md

 You can test whether you are hearing your signal correctly by doing the following:

-1. Get your audio into your computer.
+1. Connect your audio source (mic, instrument...) to your computer.
 1. Use an audio recording application (such as [Audacity](https://www.audacityteam.org/)) on your computer to record that input and check it's OK.
 1. Make sure that if you mute your audio input inside the recording application, you can't hear yourself.
 1. Close the recording application and run Jamulus.
 You should still not hear yourself.